 Figure~\ref{fig:gc_app} shows the resulting relative angle $\theta_\mathrm{rel}$ as a function of semi-major axis (upper panels) and the pairs' average inclination, defined as $\bar{\theta}_b = \arccos(\langle \cos\theta_b\rangle)$ (lower panels), indicating regions where pairs are disrupted or remain coupled.
 The left panels correspond to fragments with total mass $100\msun$, and the right panels correspond to fragments with mass $200\msun$.
 To obtain statistics, we bin the data with bin width 0.025~pc, resulting in approximately 115 objects per bin in the inner region and up to about 635 objects per bin in the outer region.

-Simulation results indicate that, for clump masses of $100\msun$, an IMBH of mass $5\times10^3\msun$ at $a_\IMBH=0.15~\text{pc}$ pushes nearby pairs into retrograde orbits relative to the inner disc (orange curve, upper left panel) and significantly disrupts this region (orange curve, lower left panel).
+The simulation results indicate that, for clump masses of $100\msun$, an IMBH of mass $5\times10^3\msun$ at $a_\IMBH=0.15~\text{pc}$ pushes nearby pairs into retrograde orbits relative to the inner disc (orange curve, upper left panel) and significantly disrupts this region (orange curve, lower left panel).
 However, a stellar disc with clump masses of $200\msun$ maintains its thickness (lower right panel, nearly constant lines), while simultaneously re-orienting regions around $0.15~\text{pc}$ into retrograde orbits.
 A lighter IMBH at this distance can reorient the disc less dramatically, reaching about $50^\circ$ relative inclination within 10 Myr.
-These cases resemble observed distributions of young stars, notably in \citet{Bartko2009}.\footnote{Recent works \citep{vonFellenberg2022, Siyao2023} suggest a more complex distribution in angular momentum space, but these results also do not contradict our simple models}.
+These cases resemble the observed distributions of young stars, notably in \citet{Bartko2009} -- the low mass clumps produce many particles outside of the disc plane while the more massive clumps tend to preserve the original thickness of the disc.
+This suggests that in more realistic scenarios characterized by a variable stellar mass function and diverse orbital configurations, it is natural to expect a superposition of these effects resulting in complex disc structures, as recently demonstrated in observational studies \citep{vonFellenberg2022, Siyao2023}.

 More distant and massive IMBHs warp the stellar disc, but only an IMBH of $10^4\msun$ significantly disrupts it, increasing the thickness to $\sim40^\circ$ in 10 Myr.